-Why doesn't the Department of State encourage me to notify the consular officers of the arrest or detention in all cases, regardless of whether the foreign national wants 26 me to notify them?
+Why doesn't the Department of State encourage me to notify the consular officers of the arrest or detention in all cases, regardless of whether the foreign national wants me to notify them?
 Wouldn't that be simpler?
 Isn't it wrong to follow "mandatory notification" procedures for list countries if the foreign national doesn't want his or her consular officers notified?
 What about the foreign national's privacy interests?
 What if the foreign national is afraid of his or her own government?
-If the foreign national is from a "mandatory notification" ("list") country and I notify the consula officers as required, should I tell the foreign national?
-Can I comply with consular notification requirements by simply letting the detained foreign 07 national have access to a telephone?
-27 My detention facility only allows inmates to make collect calls when calling outside of the loca area.
+27 If the foreign national is from a "mandatory notification" ("list") country and I notify the consular - officers as required, should I tell the foreign national?
+Can I comply with consular notification requirements by simply letting the detained foreign national have access to a telephone?
+My detention facility only allows inmates to make collect calls when calling outside of the local area.
 What should I do if a consulate refuses to accept a collect call from a foreign national inmate?
 Do I have to allow the foreign national to call the consulate directly?
 When I notify the consular officers, should I tell them the reasons for the detention?
-28 Is there a guiding principle I can follow in applying the consular notification requirements?
-28 What Happens if You Failed to Notify 29 If I failed to go through consular notification procedures when I should have and the foreign national is still in detention, what should I do?
-29 If I failed to go through consular notification procedures but the foreign national is 20 now receiving consular assistance, should I still notify the foreign consular officers of the arrest or detention?
-29 If I failed to go through consular notification procedures and the foreign national has 20 already been released from detention, should I still go through the process of 29 notification?
-29 consular notification procedures?
-29 How Consular Officers Will Provide Consular Access and Assistance 30 What can I expect a consular officer to do once notification of an arrest or detention 00 has been made?
-30 Are consular officers obligated to provide assistance to their nationals?
-31 Can I rely on the consular officer to arrange for legal counsel?
+Is there a guiding principle I can follow in applying the consular notification requirements?
+What Happens if You Failed to Notify If I failed to go through consular notification procedures when I should have and the foreign national is still in detention, what should I do?
+29 If I failed to go through consular notification procedures but the foreign national is now receiving consular assistance, should I still notify the foreign consular officers of the arrest or detention?
+29 If I failed to go through consular notification procedures and the foreign national has already been released from detention, should I still go through the process of notification?
+What remedy might the foreign national or his or her country have if I failed to go through consular notification procedures?
+29 Lieux Consular Officens Mill Drevide Consular Access and Accistance 20 How Consular Officers Will Provide Consular Access and Assistance What can I expect a consular officer to do once notification of an arrest or detention ~~ has been made?
+Are consular officers obligated to provide assistance to their nationals?
+Can I rely on the consular officer to arrange for legal counsel?
 31 Is a consular officer entitled to act as legal counsel for a detained foreign national?
 31 Are a consular officer's communications with a detained foreign national privileged in the same way communications with lawyers are privileged?
 Can the consular officer take actions contrary to the foreign national's interests?
-31 Do I have to permit a consular officer to have access to a detainee?
+Do I have to permit a consular officer to have access to a detainee?
 Do I have to allow access by employees of the consulate who are not consular officers?
 Do special rules apply if I detain an Iranian national?
 Are consular officers entitled to visit whenever they want to?
 Do consular officers have to comply with prison security regulations?
 Is a consular officer entitled to meet or converse privately with a detained foreign national?
 What is the role of a consular officer in a case involving the death of a foreign national?
 Do I have to notify consular officers if a foreign national is seriously injured or ill?
 34